You can get from Milan to Rome by train, bus or flight.

 |Distance||296 miles (477 km)|

-Travel 296 miles (477 km) by coach, flight or train from Milan to Rome.
-If speed is a priority, then a flight is the best option with an average duration of 3 h 45 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £27.
-The most popular travel providers which serve this journey are Flixbus, Air France or Regionale among others.
-Travellers can even take a direct coach, flight or train from Milan to Rome.
+Travel 296 miles (477 km) by flight, coach or train between Milan and Rome.
+If speed is a priority, then a flight is the best option with an average duration of 1 h 10 min; whereas, if saving money is more important, then a train is the best option with prices starting as low as £10.
+The most popular travel providers which serve this journey are ITA, Itabus or Intercity Notte among others.
+Travellers can even take a direct flight, coach or train from Milan to Rome.

 Milan is located around 296 miles north of Rome.
 Flying is the quickest way to travel between the cities, taking a little over an hour.
 Flights leave from three airports in Milan and arrive at Rome's main airport.
 Trains leave from Milan's three main stations and stop at several locations in Rome.
 Travelling by bus is the slowest, routes run between several stations in Milan and Rome.